sasha-ajin/citrus-shop-modeling/README.md

 Here we have PowerBI file.For starting it up,you should install app here https://www.microsoft.com/en-us/download/details.aspx?id=58494

-The file contains 3 diagrams :
+The file contains 3 diagrams, which was created by objects in database:

 - Stacked column chart diagram (KIDS_QUANTITY by FIRST_NAME)
 - Round diagram (PRICE_WITHOUT_SALE by FIRST_NAME)